challme28/dotfiles/README.md

 ```
 sudo apt install zsh
 ```
-Make it your default shell
+Make it your default shell ([How to make ZSH the default shell?](https://askubuntu.com/questions/131823/how-to-make-zsh-the-default-shell))
 ```
 sudo chsh -s $(which zsh)
 ```